How to Configure a Cisco Switch using GNS3 Basically

 Step 7

-Open the PC1 CLI console and assign the IP address to the VPCS.
+As soon as you open the PC1 CLI console, assign an IP address to the VPCS.

 Assigning an IP Address to VPCS

-To make VPCS a member of a VLAN, you must first configure the port to which it is connected to a VLAN.
+To add the VPCS to a VLAN, you must first configure the port that connects it to the VLAN.

-Connect the VPCS to the Switch’s FastEthernet0/10 interface, and then execute the switchport access vlan 10 command to make this interface a member of the VLAN10.
+Connect the VPCS to the Switch’s FastEthernet0/10 interface.
+Then, run the “switchport access vlan 10” command to add the relevant port to VLAN 10.

 IT# conf t